 Its majestic sea, forest and cliff-side landscapes are constantly being sculpted by the elements.
 What you see now might be different from what you see in a few years’ time.

-Starting the Great Ocean Road trip in Melbourne is a great way to enjoy the splendour of city life before heading into open wilderness.
+When it comes to a Great Ocean Road trip itinerary, starting in Melbourne is a great way to enjoy the splendour of city life before heading into open wilderness.

 Melbourne, one of the “best big cities on the planet”